-- Following the submission of your complete campus application, you will meet with CCSA staff to go over all recommended revisions and to develop a final submission schedule based on the revision work required.
+- Following the submission of your complete campus application, you will meet with CCRF staff to go over all recommended revisions and to develop a final submission schedule based on the revision work required.

 - Candidates will work to upload all additional materials - official transcripts, final CVs, final essays, and the video, directly to the Schwarzman Application portal.